MINIMALLY INVASIVE GUM GRAFTING

-With microsurgical gum grafting we can obtain the gum tissue we need the same day as the gum graft.
+We can obtain the gum tissue we need on the same day as the gum graft with microsurgical gum grafting.
 (Traditional gum graft surgery requires a separate visit for tissue collection and a one- to two-week healing period.)
-In some cases we will use donated gum tissue or synthetic tissue, such as collagen in the Pinhole Surgical Technique.

 We use a special surgical microscope to view the inside of your mouth at up to 24 times magnification.
-This allows our doctors to use small instrumentation and thus they need only make tiny incisions.
+It allows our doctors to use small instrumentation, and thus they need only make tiny incisions.
 It also increases the field of vision, providing more accurate and successful surgery.

 Gum Graft options